 - Enter a Group name, and click Save.

-I have added two new groups in my account, called Department A and Department B. My intention is to assign any viewers who should view results for Department A to that group, and similarly for people in Department B. The Groups section in my account settings now looks like this:
+I have added two new groups to my account, called Department A and Department B. My intention is to assign any viewers who should view results for Department A to that group, and similarly for people in Department B. The Groups section in my account settings now looks like this:

 There are three default groups: